noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 Now we’ve got a mechanism for storing our private state, we can start using it to ensure the privacy of balances.

-Let’s create a `constructor` method to run on deployment that assigns an initial supply of tokens to a specified owner.
-In the constructor we created in the first step, write this:
+Let’s create a constructor method to run on deployment that assigns an initial supply of tokens to a specified owner.
+This function is called `initialize`, but behaves like a constructor.
+It is the `#[aztec(initializer)]` decorator that specifies that this function behaves like a constructor.
+Write this:

 #include_code constructor /noir-projects/noir-contracts/contracts/counter_contract/src/main.nr rust